psj1722/MTBSpreadAnalysis/README.md

 # MTBSpreadAnalysis
 -------------

 This is a program for fast spread analysis based on nonalignment algorithms for M.tuberculosis samples, which are Fastq data under the second-generation Illumina machine.
 The main functions include quality detection, species identification, phylogenetic tree, propagation network.

-Environment:
+Environment
 -------------
 Linux(centos7+)